The Museum and Store is open

 Welcome to the Jackson Hole Historical Society and Museum where we are dedicated to collecting, preserving, and sharing the cultural history of Jackson Hole.
 The JHHSM uses local places, stories, traditions, and artifacts to illustrate the past and its connection to the present and future.

-Founded in 1958 by collector and western history buff, Slim Lawrence, along with his friend and local businessman, Homer Richard, we are a nonprofit 501(c)3 museum, archive, and educational center providing resources on the last 11,000+ years of human presence in the Tetons.
+Founded in 1958 by collector and western history buff, Slim Lawrence, along with his friend and local businessman, Homer Richards, we are a nonprofit 501(c)3 museum, archive, and educational center providing resources on the last 11,000+ years of human presence in the Tetons.
 Jackson Hole history has shaped the contemporary local community, while also influencing regional, national, and international communities.
 Come explore our diverse history from archaeology to indigenous peoples, to the fur trade and explorers, homesteading and settlement, ranching, dude ranching, tourism, mountaineering and outdoor recreation, conservation, and more.

 We welcome you to check out our online resources and visit in person to learn more.